syedismailuddin735-del/-customer_shopping_behavior/README.md

 - **Revenue by Age Group:** Young Adults generate the highest revenue (~60K).
 - **Sales by Age Group:** Young Adults also lead in sales (~1,000).

- ✅ Results & Insights
+ ✅ Results & Insights:
 - **Clothing** is the most profitable and popular category.
 - **Young Adults** are the most valuable demographic, both in revenue and sales.
 - **Subscription programs** have room for growth (currently only 27% subscribed).
 - **Average purchase amount** is moderate ($59.76), suggesting potential for upselling strategies.
 - **Customer satisfaction** (avg. rating 3.8) indicates scope for improvement in product/service quality.

-- Business Recommendations -
+Business Recommendations:

-● Boost Subscriptions – Promote exclusive benefits for subscribers.
+- Boost Subscriptions – Promote exclusive benefits for subscribers.
-● Customer Loyalty Programs – Reward repeat buyers to move them into the “Loyal” segment.
+- Customer Loyalty Programs – Reward repeat buyers to move them into the “Loyal” segment.
-● Review Discount Policy – Balance sales boosts with margin control.
+- Review Discount Policy – Balance sales boosts with margin control.
-● Product Positioning – Highlight top-rated and best-selling products in campaigns.
+- Product Positioning – Highlight top-rated and best-selling products in campaigns.
-● Targeted Marketing – Focus efforts on high-revenue age groups and express-shipping users.
+- Targeted Marketing – Focus efforts on high-revenue age groups and express-shipping users.